Physician Burnout Prevention Program

 - Serious issues outside of the work environment such as alcohol abuse, deterioration of personal relationships, and even suicidal ideation

 - Reductions in the quality of patient care

 - Increases in vehicle accidents resulting from fatigue

 In addition to the impact on physicians, burnout has an economic impact on practices, hospitals and health systems:

 - Burnout has proven to be the highest cause of physician turnover.
 Studies have shown that the organizational cost to replace a physician ranges from $500,000 to $1,000,000.

 - Lost patient-care revenue is another threat caused by lower productivity resulting from symptoms of burnout, along with lost revenue from lulls in productivity while searches are conducted to find replacement physicians.

 - Multiple studies have shown a correlation between burnout and increased rates of malpractice, which can lead to costly lawsuits.
 The average malpractice payout in 2018 was $348,065.

-To learn about our training program, and to inquire into additional training and consulting programs, contact firstname.lastname@example.org.
+To learn about the Quadruple Aim Blueprint Audit and consulting programs, contact firstname.lastname@example.org.

 During setup, practices provide SE Healthcare with email addresses, work locations, work groups, and roles.
 SE provides leadership with an email message template to distribute to physicians, nurses, technicians, and other staff members.
 SE monitors survey completion rates and prompts leadership to send reminders if necessary.
 As industry standard and best practice, responses are recorded anonymously in order to receive honest feedback and increase response rates.